Steven H. Hinrichs, MD

 Research projects in Dr. Hinrichs' laboratory are focused on three distinct areas of interest: molecular microbiology, regulation of gene expression and protein structure.
 A method has been developed for inhibiting tumor specific proteins that initiate cancer in certain types of tumors.
+Is also engaged in a long term project to develop a strategy for treating the effects of nerve agents.
+Such as SARIN and NOVICHOK.
 The method incorporates knowledge regarding biochemical abnormalities in cells following changes in the chromosome, called translocations.
 These chromosomal events result in the production of new combinations of proteins that do not exist in normal cells.
 These combinations, termed chimeric proteins, are optimal targets for development of therapeutic molecules.
 A similar project is focused on identifying chemicals that could be used as antibodies.
 The drug target is primase, an essential enzyme that generates abort primers during DNP replication.
 Significant advances have been made using structural biochemistry and molecular modeling to develop lead compounds that were used to test and develop a model system.
 This work has lately evolved into a new project focused on inhibiting the activity of essential replication enzymes in bacteria.
 The project envisions the need for a new class of antibiotics in the future or for antibiotics that can be used to treat genetically engineered bacteria released by terrorists.
 Molecular modeling was used to suggest targets for mutagenesis and confirmation of function in vitro.
 The work involves collaboration with a wide range of scientists from electrical engineering to chemistry.
 A separate project is focused on the development of the next generation of molecular diagnostic tests for the detection and identification of infectious diseases.
 Dr. Hinrichs' research is also listed under High Risk Organisms.

-Research activities in my lab include the development and optimization of molecular assays for the identification of microbial pathogens with an emphasis on fungi and bacteria (including th
+Research activities in my lab include the development and optimization of molecular assays for the identification of microbial pathogens with an emphasis on fungi and bacteria (including the Mycobacterium species).

 The Narayanasamy Laboratory is working on Mycobacterium, HIV virus, MRSA, Pseudomonas aeruginosa and Acinetobacter baumannii.
 Over 4 billion people are infected by some kind of pathogens and are more likely to develop into active infection.
 Gram-negative bacteria have intrinsic abilities to develop new mechanisms of resistance and can pass along genetic materials that allow the next generation of bacteria to become drug-resistant as well.
 Thus, there is a critical need for new antibiotics and drug delivery techniques to meet the needs of patients now and in the future.
 Our lab is working on asymmetric synthesis of drug compounds, drug discovery against drug resistant pathogens targeting MEP pathway, menaquinone pathway and iron metabolism.
 The property of cyclic diphosphate is also studied thoroughly.
 In addition we also use nanoparticle technology to target drug resistant pathogens and co-infection in macrophage.
 In addition we also discovered that Ga nanoparticle could be used as a single drug to treat HIV-TB co-infection.
 We will be optimizing the Ga nanoparticle to determine best results by in vitro and in vivo.
 Ultimately, these data could lead to the discovery of new drugs or techniques to treat drug resistant infections, with the potential that other human pathogens could be susceptible as well.
 In addition we also work in neurons development.
 Methyl glyoxal, a toxic material generated by glycolysis in brain, affects the survival of neurons.
 To protect the neurons we enhance the glyoxalase pathway to detoxify the methyl glyoxal.
 We also design, synthesize and test novel compounds to enhance glyoxalase pathway for detoxification.
 The successful flavonol antioxidants from our preliminary studies in cerebellar neurons will be tested for reducing aging and Alzheimer’s disease in animal models.(photo by Narayanasamy Lab.
 Confocal images of macrophages treated with GaNP. a) Fluorescein-conjugated GaNP (Red), b) macrophages and GaNP, c) galectin 3 (A) or cathepsin D (B), d) Nuclei (Blue).
 Nanoparticle-treated MDMs were incubated with primary rabbit galectin 3 or cathepsin D. These proteins were visualized by incubation with Alexa Fluor®488 goat-anti-rabbit antibody.
 The scale bar represents 25 μm.)